 If you discover you’re paying above the market rate, it’s time to drop your software supplier an email…

-Software vendors are loath to lose business so the option to negotiate your SaaS agreement is usually on the table.
-Explore volume discounts, key features, longer-term contracts, and customized packages tailored to your specific needs.
+Software vendors are loath to lose business, so the option to negotiate your SaaS agreement is usually on the table.
+Explore volume discounts, key features, long-term contracts, and customized packages tailored to your specific needs.

-Using benchmarking to come into negotiations with data to support your case increases the likelihood you’ll be able to cut a deal.
+Using benchmark data to support your case when you come into negotiations increases the likelihood you’ll be able to cut a deal.

 12. Track renewals

 Automatic renewals are a budget killer.
-It pays to regularly review software renewals, or use Saas subscription automation to set up reminders.
+It pays to regularly review software renewals or use a Saas subscription automation to set up reminders.

 13. Implement SaaS onboarding and offboarding

-Employees coming and going is a lesser-considered but hefty SaaS cost.
-Over the course of their employment, your team will each sign up to multiple SaaS tools.
-Although a number of these will likely be authorized tools, some may be unaccounted-for shadow IT.
+Employees coming and going is a less-considered but hefty SaaS cost.
+Throughout their employment, each of your team members will likely sign up for multiple SaaS tools.
+Although a number of these will be authorized, some may be unaccounted-for shadow IT.

 Once an employee has left, it’s even more difficult to track down and cancel these tools.
 Create a process to regularly review and terminate accounts for former employees, or use a platform with built-in onboarding and offboarding.

 Often, employees aren’t fully aware of the software at their disposal.
-This leads to unnecessary purchases, or underused tools your company could be making more of.
-Just by increasing visibility of the software subscriptions available in your organization you can create immediate wins––both in terms of savings and productivity.
+This leads to unnecessary purchases or underused tools your company could be making more use of.
+By increasing visibility of the software subscriptions available in your organization, you can create immediate wins—both in terms of savings and productivity.

 Company-wide visibility and accountability over who owns a subscription ultimately creates a more responsible culture around software usage, helping reduce your costs.